Excise duty on energy

 Deductions and refunds: unmarked fuel

-If you have consumed unmarked fuel in the operation of commercial vehicles, ships or boats and did not have permission from the Swedish Tax Agency to use marked fuel, you may be entitled to a reduced rate of excise duty or a refund.
+If you have consumed unmarked fuel in the operation of commercial vehicles, ships or boats and did not have permission from the Swedish Tax Agency to use marked fuel, you are entitled to a reduced rate of excise duty or a refund.

 Excise duty on energy | Excise duty on carbon dioxide |